The following courses are required of all freshman students and must be completed during their freshman year:

 This course is designed to train students in the craft and practice of public address, focusing on the composition of well-researched speeches and their delivery.
 Students learn techniques of presentation and speech writing to address a specific rhetorical situation.
 Through a variety of instructional strategies - discussion, class workshops, readings, written analyses, and presentations - students learn the processes by which effective and coherent speeches are conceived, prepared, and delivered.
 Students prepare an informative speech on a critically-analyzed topic, a well-reasoned persuasive speech on a complex social issue, a special-occasion speech that integrates diverse fields of knowledge, and multiple other exercises that hone their public speech construction and delivery.
 Students also practice methods of analytic and constructive peer evaluation, as well as self-evaluation of their videotaped speeches.

-For the latest syllabus please click here
+For a sample syllabus please click here

 RHET 310/3310 Discourse and Power

 This course reveals the power of words and what lies behind them.
 How can language be used to empower or disempower?
 Who controls the conversation?
 Students explore how discourse is constructed and how it maintains complex relations of power.
 As they develop strategies to become more articulate, confident and persuasive writers, students critically analyze various discourse resources - textual, aural and visual - for their intellectual, social and political power dimensions.
-The course guides students through key readings in rhetorical theory to provide a foundational knowledge of major questions, concepts and debates in the field.
-For the latest syllabus please click here.
+The course guides students through key readings in rhetorical theory to provide a foundational knowledge of major questions, concepts, and debates in the field.
+For a sample syllabus please click here.

 RHET 320/3210 Business Communication

 Today’s globalized and highly competitive world requires businesses, organizations, and individuals to excel in effective communication.
 This course focuses on helping students to master methods of persuasion that business professionals and administrators of organizations need.
 Students learn about and analyze various types of correspondences and documents to produce effective and appropriate business documents for professional and public audiences.
 They conduct research on real-life topics and present findings in the form of proposals, formal reports, and presentations.
-For the latest syllabus please click here.
+For a sample syllabus please click here.